elotroalex/chiens/_texts/translation.md

 - cramps
 - and I salute my fraternity whole.
 - Saint-Domingue, your rivers sink into my flesh
-- their tamarin snout,
+- their tamarind snout,
 - forests grow mangles on my muscles,
 - waves of my blood sing for the cays,
 - I close my eyes,
 - all my riches at hand,
 - all my wetlands,
-- all my volcanos,
+- all my volcanoes,
 - my rivers hang on my neck like
 - snakes and precious chains.